 Vacancy in the office of the county governor

-However, if the deputy speaker cannot assume the office of the governor, the assembly speaker should act as the county governor.
+However, if the deputy governor cannot assume the office of the governor, the assembly speaker should act as the county governor.
 Elections for the office of the governor should occur within sixty days after the speaker assumes the office.

 The vacancy does not occur if the Senate rejects the impeachment charges facing the governor.
 It also does not occur when the special committee finds no proof for those charges since no further proceedings take place.
 And that is the complete process to impeach a county governor in Kenya.